Patrice Lumumba: Independence

 Independence Day and the three days that followed it were declared a national holiday.
 The Congolese were preoccupied by the festivities, which were conducted in relative peace.
 Meanwhile, Lumumba's office was overtaken by a flurry of activity.
 A diverse group of individuals, Congolese and European, some friends and relatives, hurried about their work.
 Some undertook specific missions on his behalf, sometimes without direct permission.
 Numerous Congolese citizens showed up at the office at whim for various reasons.
 Lumumba, for his part, was mostly preoccupied with a lengthy itinerary of receptions and ceremonies.
 On 3 July Lumumba declared a general amnesty for prisoners, but it was never implemented.
 The following morning he convened the Council of Ministers to discuss the unrest among the troops of the Force Publique.

 Many soldiers hoped that independence would result in immediate promotions and material gains, but were disappointed by Lumumba's slow pace of reform.
 The rank-and-file felt that the Congolese political class—particularly ministers in the new government—were enriching themselves while failing to improve the troops' situation.
 Many of the soldiers were also fatigued from maintaining order during the elections and participating in independence celebrations.
-The ministers decided to establish four committees to study, respectively, the reorganisation of the administration, the judiciary, and the army, and the enacting of a new statute for state employees.
+The ministers decided to establish four committees to study, respectively, the reorganisation of the administration, the judiciary, and the army, and the enactment of a new statute for state employees.
 All were to devote special attention to ending racial discrimination.
 Parliament assembled for the first time since independence and took its first official legislative action by voting to increase the salaries of its members to FC 500,000.
 Lumumba, fearing the repercussions the raise would have on the budget, was among the few to object, dubbing it a "ruinous folly".